Palos Verdes Estates, California: 2010

-There were 4,993 households, out of which 32.8% had children under the age of 18 living with them, 75.7% were married couples living together, 4.7% had a female householder with no husband present, and 17.5% were non-families.
-15.0% of all households were made up of individuals, and 8.2% had someone living alone who was 65 years of age or older.
-The average household size was 2.67 and the average family size was 2.96.

-In the city, the population was spread out, with 23.2% under the age of 18, 4.1% from 18 to 24, 19.8% from 25 to 44, 33.0% from 45 to 64, and 19.9% who were 65 years of age or older.
-The median age was 47 years.
-For every 100 females, there were 96.1 males.
-For every 100 females age 18 and over, there were 92.8 males.
+Mapping L.A.

+Mapping L.A. reported that in 2000, English and German were the most common ancestries.
+Taiwan and Japan were the most common foreign places of birth.

 Government and infrastructure

 Public safety

 Palos Verdes Estates is the only city on the Palos Verdes Peninsula to have its own police department (the other three peninsula cities contract with the Los Angeles County Sheriff's Department, using the station in nearby Lomita).
 The department currently has 25 officers.
 These officers are assigned to different divisions such as traffic, patrol and detectives.
 The city also has its own dispatch center and jail.
 Both are staffed 24 hours a day.
+The current Police Chief is Luke Hellinga.

-Fire prevention and Paramedic response services are provided by the Los Angeles County Fire Department with engine company firehouse facilities located within the city limits.
+Fire prevention and paramedic response services are provided by the Los Angeles County Fire Department with engine company firehouse facilities located within the city limits.

-It is the home of the Lunada Bay Boys surf gang which has been subject to several lawsuits over the past years and much publicity.

 The Los Angeles County Department of Health Services operates the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serving Palos Verdes Estates.

+Starting around 1990, the Palos Verdes Estates Police Department was criticized for not taking steps to stop harassment by the Lunada Bay Boys group of surfers.
+Palos Verdes Estates Police Chief Jeff Kepley has acknowledged that officers in his department "may have relationships with surfers accused of tormenting outsiders".
+In March 2016, lawsuits were filed by several non-local surfers against the city of Palos Verdes Estates, alleging that the city police ignored the harassment and never investigated or punished the perpetrators.
+In September 2024, the city settled the lawsuit and agreed to, among other things, have the police department begin investigating claims of harassment.
+The city also agreed to pay the plaintiff's attorney fees, estimated at between $1M and $4M.